jtebert/how-to-make/project.md

     Your browser does not support the video tag.
 </video>

 I also made use of the previous version of my chassis as a test of the robot's climbing ability.
 It was able to get up and over the robot with a slope of 35 deg.
 This was before fixing the jittery motor problem, and while using a 5 V USB power source (the motors are rated for 6 V, and could probably handle a bit more), so I'm pretty confident that these motors are strong enough and the robots aren't too steep.
 So I ordered 10 more of those motors and 5 more sets of brackets and tracks.
 At this point, I don't really have time for many more rounds of ordering before the project deadline, so I'm taking a leap here on spending my advisor's money.
+(And conveniently, Pololu has a holiday sale on now so I saved $45.)

 <video loop autoplay muted>
     <source src="{{site.baseurl}}/assets/project/climbing-v.1.1.mp4" type="video/mp4">